cx-cloud-101/speedtest-workshop/azure/an-api-for-all-things.md

 Give the new API App a nice name.
 This have to be unique across azure, since it determines the URL of your API. `username-speedtest-api` is one way to name it.

 Also select the existing resource group "cx-cloud-101", and create a new App Service plan named "cloud-101-appservice".
-For Runtime stack go with .Net 5, and Windows OS.
-We also need to create the resource in "Europe West" as "Norway East" doesn't support this App for the free subscription type.
+For Runtime stack go with .Net 7, and Windows OS.
+Create the resource in "Norway East".

 ![api-app-3](images/api-app-3.png)

 Then press "Review + create" then "Create" on the next page and wait a bit while the new API App is being set up.

-/When azure is ready a go to resource button pops up.
+When azure is ready a go to resource button pops up.
 Press it or navigate to the cx-cloud-101 resource group, and open the `username-101-speedtestapi`.

 ![api-app-6](images/api-app-6.png)